-It costs something like $200.00 per (4) hours or $400.00 per day…?
-And…you may have to pay for the blades.
+It costs something like $200.00 per hour hours or $400.00 per day.
+And, you may have to pay for the blades.
 They look like the sprockets from a bicycle.
-Or….
-“Sub” the job out = call someone with a Scarifier to “grind” off the lines.
+Or, “Sub” the job out to someone with a Scarifier to “grind” off the lines.

-Picture grinding a parking lot using an 8” grinder, walking slower than normal… yes…there’s debris.
-Bring (5) gallon buckets, a blower, (big or small) a large dust pan and an 8’, big broom.
 You can blow the debris to a spot and sweep it up… then haul it away.
-Or you can sweep every line, (the debris doesn’t really fly very far and this saves blowing off the entire lot…unless you bid for that too).
-Here’s some good news…I hear the debris is a fantastic base.
-It may be.
-Or…dump it at a local Landfill.
-Charges may be $35.00.
-Call your local Landfill.
-Check me on costs.
-Check me on the Grinder’s = Scarifier’s…Rental cost too.
+Or you can sweep every line, (the debris doesn’t really fly very far and this saves blowing off the entire lot, unless you bid for that too).

 I then reapplied new ones.
 I’ve also subbed jobs out = I called another Striper to remove 1900’ on a grocery store job.
 I needed to turn that striping, 90 degrees.
-So…his crew showed up…they did the work…I helped clean up…they hauled it all away.
-It took (2) hours.
-They left…I striped…I’m done.
+So, his crew showed up and they did the work.
+I helped clean up, they hauled it all away.
+It took two hours.
+They left, I striped, and I’m done.

 Pricing varies…I think the going rate is .40 to $1.00 per foot.